 Oxycodone is a prescription opiate analgesic used to relieve moderate to severe pain.
-It is classified as a schedule II drug, meaning it has a current accepted medical use, but also has a high potential for abuse and may lead to physical and psychological dependence.
+It is classified as a schedule II drug, meaning it has a currently accepted medical use.
+Moreover, the drug has a high potential for abuse and may lead to physical and psychological dependence.

-Oxycodone is sold in liquid or pill form, and can be designed to be either an immediate or a controlled-release variation.
-It is often prescribed in combination with other drugs such as Acetaminophen, Aspirin, and Ibuprofen.
-Each combination is sold under a different brand name such as OxyContin, Roxicodone, Percocet, and Percodan.
+Oxycodone is sold in liquid or pill form and is available in immediate or a controlled-release formulation.
+The drug is often prescribed in combination with other drugs such as Acetaminophen, Aspirin, and Ibuprofen.
+Each combination is available under a different brand name such as OxyContin, Roxicodone, Percocet, and Percodan.
 Oxycodone is also known in the streets as “oxy,” “kickers,” “blue,” and “hillbilly Heroin,” among others.

 Oxycodone is a potent opioid and has some common unwanted side effects such as nausea, constipation, flushing, sweating, weakness, headaches, dry mouth and mood changes.

 Other serious side effects could be dangerous and may require immediate medical help such as irregular heartbeat, rash, swelling of different body parts, hoarseness, extreme drowsiness, hypotension and difficulty breathing or swelling that can quickly turn into a life-threatening situation.

 The risks of Oxycodone adverse effects are particularly high when combined with alcohol or Benzodiazepines.
 The combination of these substances can result in a much higher risk or even death, particularly from severe respiratory problems and overdose.